SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 bunked beds, a single toilet room, two small desks, and two narrow lockers.
 Food processors are standard.
 Noncoms usually share twoperson rooms.
 Room, One-Person: As above but designed for a single person.
-Oﬃcers, the captain, or high-ranking crew who spend a lot of time on board usually have a room of their own.
+Officers, the captain, or high-ranking crew who spend a lot of time on board usually have a room of their own.

 115